mufeedali/poocha/content/_index.md

 Trying to make stuff I like.

 Have a look at my [projects](/projects), or read some of my thoughts on the [blog](/blog).

+If you're curious about the website itself, you can read about it on the [Poocha](/projects/poocha) project page.